josephain/CleanData/README.md

 # CleanData
 Coursera Cleaning Data Course
 The Script performs the following actions

-*Downloads the ZIP package
+Downloads the ZIP package

-*Loads PLYR library.
-It assumes PLYR has already been installed *Reads the ZIP file by file using getFile function
+Loads PLYR library.
+It assumes PLYR has already been installed

+Reads the ZIP file by file using getFile function

-* The function crData is used to create data sets for both Train and Test data *These are bound into one data set, processed, and saved Data
+The function crData is used to create data sets for both Train and Test data.
+These are bound into one data set, processed, and saved to text file.

+DATA

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.